tooth2/Autonomous_Driving/README.md

  2. Driving Counter-Clockwise: helping the model more generalized
  3. use both tracks  -->  collecting data from the second track in order to generalize the model
  4. collecting more data
-  - two or three laps of center lane driving(Done)
+ - [x] two or three laps of center lane driving
- - one lap of recovery driving from the sides
+ - [x] one lap of recovery driving from the sides
- - one lap focusing on driving smoothly around curves(Done)
+ - [x] one lap focusing on driving smoothly around curves
- - rapid curve or bridge on the water(Done)
+ - [x] rapid curve or bridge on the water